Advanced Container Management

 -rw-r--r--.
 1 root root system_u:object_r:container_file_t:s0:c376,c965 28 Aug 1 23:03 testfile

-7. Stop and remove the container using the stop
+7. Stop and remove the container:

 [user1@server30 ~]$ sudo podman stop rhel9-persistent-data